heatwavemag/heatwavemag.github.io/content/magazine/issue1/Blockade_060725.md

 <br />
 <br />
-Since these early pickets in November 2023, the tactic has spread to other ports in Victoria and NSW, as well as Queensland and other states/territories.
+Since these early pickets in November 2023, the tactic has spread to other ports and industrial areas in Victoria and NSW, as well as Queensland and other states/territories.
 The pickets organised at Bisalloy differ from those outlined above, providing insights into other ways that this tactic can disrupt supply chains.